-Wix is better known as a content-based website builder, while Shopify is widely used as an ecommerce platform.
+Wix is better known as a content-based website builder, while Shopify is widely used as an e-commerce platform.
+Actually, Shopify has an 11.8% market share in the global e-commerce segment comparing to Wix with only 5.64%.
 However, while they have started out differently, today both platforms are used as a content management system as well as an ecommerce solution.

 Since each comes with a set of specifics, we’ve compared Wix vs Shopify in key areas to help you decide which website builder is best suited for the needs of your small business.

 The key difference in this category is that Wix offers a completely free plan, while Shopify doesn’t (only a 14-day free trial).
 However, since the free plan with Wix has a limited set of features, it’s worth delving deeper into both platforms’ pricing plans to determine where your money would be better spent.

 The payment plans on Wix differ in storage space and bandwidth.
 With the free plan, you get up to 500MB of space and bandwidth.
 For an additional $4,50 per month, you can connect your domain, which can be a great, inexpensive option for blogging and other types of content-based websites.
 Heads up though, Wix doesn’t support SSL domains (only HTML).

 Wix has two types of payment plans: websites and ecommerce websites.
 Online payment is only available with ecommerce plans, so if this is a necessary requirement for you, you should consider the business plans.
 If not, you can also purchase one of the less expensive website plans.

 - Combo plan ($8,50 per month): 2GB bandwidth limit and 3GB storage; 30 minutes of video content;